Far Cry 3: Legacy

 The game's success helped elevate the franchise's status, which is now viewed as a blockbuster series with a strong identity.
 Dom Peppiatt from GamesRadar wrote that Far Cry 3 and its expansion Blood Dragon helped cement Ubisoft's domination in the open-world first-person shooter genres and its position as both a developer and publisher.
 Many features from Far Cry 3, such as the presence of towers and wildlife hunting, were later used in other Ubisoft non-Far Cry games.
+Commenting on the Classic Edition, Alex Avard from GamesRadar+ described the game as a "formative game-changers" for Ubisoft, one that established the blueprint for open world game design for both future Ubisoft titles and other AAA games.
+In a more negative review, Kevin Fox Jr. from Paste Magazine wrote that the game was one of the most influential titles in the 2010s as its genre-mixing game design and its apolitical and unsophisticated approach to storytelling were apparent sources of inspiration for modern games.
+He ultimately described Far Cry 3 as "the increasingly safe, increasingly rent-seeking omni-genre—the do-everything, feel-nothing game".

 Ubisoft initially planned to make a direct-narrative sequel to Far Cry 3, which involved the return of Jason as the game's protagonist and other supporting characters and the resurrection of Vaas.
-The plan was quickly abandoned.
-A sequel, Far Cry 4, set in the Himalayas region, was released on November 18, 2014, for Windows, PlayStation 3, PlayStation 4, Xbox 360 and Xbox One.
-It features a new cast of characters and a new map.
+The plan was quickly abandoned in favour of an indirect sequel, Far Cry 4, set in the Himalayas region.
+Far Cry 4 was released on November 18, 2014, for Windows, PlayStation 3, PlayStation 4, Xbox 360 and Xbox One.
+It features a new cast of characters and a new location, the South Asian country of Kyrat.